Everyone’s mountain is unique, but you don’t have to climb it alone

 Does insurance cover the cost?

-Climb is in network with Providence, Cigna, BCBS/Regence, Moda, Care Oregon, and MHN.
+Climb is in network with Providence, Cigna, BCBS/Regence, Moda, Care Oregon, MHN, Pacific Source and Aetna.
 Not in network?
 Ask if we can get a single case agreement with your provider.

 How long will my child need ABA Therapy services?

 A need for this service varies on the child’s needs.
 Children can receive this service for as long as they need it.
 If they begin to meet criteria for discharge, your family will be informed and services will slowly decrease to ensure that your child is successful.